ironArray/Blosc2-Btune/README.md

 The process of finding optimal compression parameters in Blosc2 can be slow because of the large number of combinations of compression parameters (codec, compression level, filter, split mode, number of threads, etc.).
 This can require a significant amount of trial and error to find the best combinations.
 However, you can significantly accelerate this process by training a neural network on your own datasets.

-To begin the training process, provide your datasets to the Blosc Development Team.
+To begin the training process, you should buy a license from [ironArray SLU](https://ironarray.io) and provide us with a representative sample of your datasets.
 We will then perform the training and provide neural network models tailored to your needs, along with general tuning advice for Blosc2.
-In exchange, we request financial contributions to the project.

-Furthermore, we added another mode for supporting lossy compression for datasets made out of images which datatypes are integers.
-This works as a combination of neural networks and heuristic results.

-If interested, please contact us at contact@blosc.org.
+If interested, please mail us at contact@ironarray.io

 ## Install the Btune wheel